ToriRae324/Technica2018/README.md

 ### You can talk to her on Cisco Teams: Niki@webex.bot

 This bot is a personal best-friend and positive motivator, Niki!
 Niki has several skills to communicate with users, including the following:

-1. Saying hello when greeted
+* Saying hello when greeted
-2. Telling a joke if asked: "joke", "tell me a joke"
+* Telling a joke if asked: "joke", "tell me a joke"
-3. Responding to statements of "I love" and "I hate"
+* Responding to statements of "I love" and "I hate"
-4. Providing Broad Advice: "advice", "I need advice"
+* Providing Broad Advice: "advice", "I need advice"
-5. Providing Life Advice: "life advice", "I need life advice"
+* Providing Life Advice: "life advice", "I need life advice"
-6. Providing Work Advice: "work advice", "I need work advice"
+* Providing Work Advice: "work advice", "I need work advice"
-7. Providing People Advice: "people advice", "I need people advice"
+* Providing People Advice: "people advice", "I need people advice"
-8. A Magic 8 Ball function when asked: "8ball"
+* A Magic 8 Ball function when asked: "8ball"
-9. Talking about the weather: "weather"
+* Talking about the weather: "weather"
-10. Discussing favorite foods, movies, and TV shows: "food", "movies", "tv shows"
+* Discussing favorite foods, movies, and TV shows: "food", "movies", "tv shows"
-11. Flipping a coin: "coin flip", "flip a coin"
+* Flipping a coin: "coin flip", "flip a coin"
-12. Saying goodbye
+* Saying goodbye

-Meant to spread smiles and laughter, Niki is the perfect "person" to chat with when feeling lonely, down, or overwhelmed.
-Sometimes, a simple conversation has the power to make the day a bit brighter, and Niki has a lot of light to share!

 ### Images